 The most common use of mala beads is to recite a mantra during meditation.
 They’re also often used as a mindful breathing tool, and you can even use them as part of your manifestation practice.
 Many people who have a difficult time sitting still during meditation find that incorporating mala beads into their practice helps them to relax and cultivate a greater sense of mindfulness as they meditate.

-Below, I explain the various components of mala beads, how to use them, and how to choose the best mala beads for you.
-Plus, I link to some beautiful mala beads you can purchase today!
+Below, you’ll learn about the various components of mala beads, how to use them, and how to choose the best mala beads for you.

 As mentioned above, the common components you’ll see in a mala bead necklace are the following:

 - 108 Counting Beads

 - Spacer or Decorative Beads

 Here’s the function of each of these components:

 Each mala necklace typically has 108 identical counting or primary beads, though some have less, which is okay.
 In meditation, it’s typical to hold the mala beads with one hand, draped across your fingers, and touch each counting bead with the thumb and middle finger one at a time, working your way through the entire necklace.
 You’ll complete one full inhale and exhale with each bead before moving to the next.
 (More on this practice in the How-To section below.)

 The Guru Bead is your starting point.
 It is typically bigger and has a distinct look from the other beads on the mala necklace or bracelet, though sometimes it’ll be the same type of bead as the marker beads.
 You’ll usually find this bead attached to the tassel.